-- Journal: Earlier in the lesson we hypothesized about the user needs that this prototype was address.
+♀ Journal: Earlier in the lesson we hypothesized about the user needs that this prototype addresses.
 Now that you experienced the app first hand, as either a User or Computer, return to that question.
-In your journal, jot down the following: - What user need did this app addresses well? - What user need could this app could do a better job of addressing? - What is a user need that isn't addressed at all, but that you think would make a good addition?
+In your journal, jot down the following:

+- What user need does this app address well? - What user need could this app could do a better job of addressing? - What is a user need that isn't addressed at all, but that you think would make a good addition?